 Mohawk – Very large softshell also a heavy bearer when young.
 It does very well in the Southwest and Southeast regions.
 It is a very attractive tree also excellent for the large backyard.
 Ripens in late October, early November.

 Hardy Pecan trees have moderate water requirements and they have a moderate tolerance to salt and alkaline soils.
 This deciduous, hardy, shade tree is ideal for lawns because it does not shed its leaves until late fall and it is practically immune to the attack of insects.
 It is a late bearer of pecans right around 10-12 years after initial planting will it start to produce nuts.

 Remember pecan trees need ample chill hours to produce a good crop.
 A good rule of thumb is to count the number of hours between November 1st and February 15th that are between 32 f. and 45 f.

 You should plant pecans about 2″ deeper than normal to allow for settling of the soil.
 Water every day for the first 2 weeks when planting any tree, and use a good root stimulator to stimulate root growth.
 If leaves start to turn yellowish, it is time to fertilize.

-If your tree is not bearing fruit or they are small and you probably need a fertilizer with ZINC.
-Dead twigs in tops of trees, small nuts, and yellowing of leaves are an indication of ZINC deficiency.
+If your tree is not bearing fruit or they are small and you probably need a fertilizer with ZINC and nitrogen.
+Dead twigs in tops of trees, small nuts, and yellowing of leaves are an indication of ZINC and nitrogen deficiency.